 When investing in property it can be difficult to decide where is best for you.
-In this blog, we will highlight areas best to invest based on house price trends, average monthly rental and yield.
+In this blog, we will highlight areas best to invest in based on house price trends, average monthly rental and yield.
 The information below has been collated using Property Deals Insight tools.

 Over the last 5 years, Manchester has seen a dramatic increase in house price trends.
 House prices have increased by 43.27% thanks to a combination of factors, including investment in infrastructure and the migration of businesses from London to the North.
 Manchester is a major city in the Northwest of England with a rich industrial heritage.